Thank you for signing up to . You will receive a verification email shortly.

-- The Queen‘s ‘favourite grandson’ is set to head into the royal spotlight thanks to Meghan and Prince Harry’s exit from the family.
+- The Queen (opens in new tab)'s 'favourite grandson' is set to head into the royal spotlight thanks to Meghan and Prince Harry's exit from the family.

 - James, Viscount Severn and his sister Lady Louise are reportedly heading for senior roles in the firm.

-- This royal news comes after it was revealed that Princess Eugenie’s royal baby ‘won’t have a HRH title’.
+- This royal news (opens in new tab) comes after it was revealed that Princess Eugenie's royal baby 'won't have a HRH title' (opens in new tab).

 James, Viscount Severn is the son of Prince Edward and Sophie the Countess of Wessex.

 According to royal insiders, he's very much in the Queen's good books as her youngest grandchild and is thought to be the next popular prince as he grows into adulthood.